Arriving in the UK (Passport Control and Customs)

 Everyone arriving from overseas at Bristol Airport has to go through Passport Control.
 UK Border Force officers scan passports and cross-check passenger details to ensure that only those eligible to enter the country can do so.
 New technology enabling all passports to be scanned on entry into the UK has enhanced border security, but can result in slightly longer waiting times at ports across the country.
 You can help UK Border Force officers by having your passport open to the photograph page and being ready for examination by the time you reach the inspection point.

 Passengers not holding a British, EU or European Economic Area passport must complete a landing card provided by the airline they are travelling with.
 This should be provided by the airline during the flight to the UK.

 If you are travelling with €10 000 or more, please declare it to customs before entering or leaving the EU.
 For more information, please visit: ec.europa.eu/eucashcontrols.

 We endeavour to provide both a warm welcome to visitors to the South West and a convenient return home for local passengers after a trip away.
 However, the UK Border Force manages all border control points, enforcing immigration and customs regulations, and the safety and security of the UK must, understandably, be its top priority.

 Automated Passport gates

-The UK Border Agency is manned and operational at specific times on a daily basis.
-The agreed times are 10:30 to 12:30, 17:00 to 18:30 and 21:00 to 23:00, to coincide with our inbound passenger peak.
-These opening hours are subject to staffing levels with the UK Border Agency.
+The ePassport gates are operational at specific times on a daily basis, to coincide with our inbound passenger peaks.
+These opening hours are subject to staffing levels with the UK Border Force.

-For more information visit the UK Border Agency website.
+For more information visit the UK Border Force website.